ddeveloper72/milestone-5-project/README.md

 ## 5. Development & Testing

+### Testing

+The project brief was to follow a a pattern of Test Driven Development.
+Testing was carried out writing functions and then verify the data returned from the function.
+In this case, print statements were created to print cursor from a data collection and then print specific objects or key value pairs.

+Where CRUD operations were being carried out, the data was verified by watching the updates being carried out to the my local storage managed by MySQL Workbench.

+Server codes were used to monitor POST GET transitions from the forms.

+#### The following manual tests were carried out:

+As a logged out user:

+* From the landing page, I should only see the index page content as intended, login, blog and register and title navbar. _Pass_
+* I could click on each link, which brought me to the respective page. _Pass_
+* I clicked the _blog page_ contains link and was brought to the blog page. _Pass_
+* From the blog page, I clicked on links and used the search function that would normally access other parts of the site.
+Clicking these links, brought me to the login page. _Pass_
+* On the _login page_, I attempted to login without any registered details.
+An error message told me my "user name or password is incorrect". _Pass_
+* On the _Registration page_ I tried to register with a user name, a email address that I knew was already taken, and then a unique password.
+An error message told me my email address had to be unique. _Pass_
+* On the _Registration page_ I tried to register with a user name, a unique email address, and two different passwords.
+An error message told me my passwords had to match. _Pass_
+* On the _Registration page_ I tried to register with a user name, a unique email address, and a numeric password.
+An error message told me my passwords could not be entirely numeric. _Pass_
+* On the _Registration page_ I tried to register with a user name, a unique email address, and a alphanumeric password longer that the 4 character limit.
+I was successfully registered and brought to the index page. _Pass_
+* I logged out again and then tried to access the following pages
+  * Issues - redirected me to the login page. _Pass_
+  * Posts - brought me to the posts page. _Pass_
+  * Cart - redirected me to the login page. _Pass_
+  * Admin - redirected me to the admin login page. _Pass_
+  *
+*

 ### Debugging Strategy

     I thought that the best way to test this application as I have done in the past, was to run a beta test by putting the application on Heroku and then letting everyone in my college try it.
 While doing so, I asked for feedback on the application.
 This is the feedback I got: